itskevinshi/itskevinshi.github.io/pages/random.md

 **This page is for interesting things/personal hobbies ᕕ( ᐛ )ᕗ**

 # Reading/Listening To
-<a href="https://www.goodreads.com/book/show/49021976-rhythm-of-war" target="_blank">Rhythm of War</a>, By Brandon Sanderson
+<a href="https://www.goodreads.com/book/show/201242757-you-like-it-darker" target="_blank">You Like it Darkers</a>, By Stephen King

 # Playing
 - VALORANT (Current Rank: Platinum 1)